noesya/mazer-rails/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Upgrading assets

+- Fork & clone this repository
+- Run `bundle install` to install dependencies
+- Run `bundle exec rake update` to retrieve assets from latest release
+- Commit and push your changes to your fork repository
+- Open a pull request ✨

 ## Contributing